Join us to see Canada's harp seals!

 A helicopter flight over sea ice floes.

 Humane Journeys maintains a responsible and respectful seal-watching program.
 We ensure that our presence does not disturb seal pups or their mothers and we'll help you do the same.
-Baby seals are very trusting and charismatic and will often approach you if you sit or lie quietly on the ice floes.
-We will lead guests into areas where there are seal pups and explain how best to interact with them.
+We will lead guests into areas where there are seal pups and explain how best to respectfully view them.
 HSI staff can also assist in photographing guests with the seals, providing a truly unique souvenir of the trip.

 Travel to Charlottetown